digital-asset/daml/docs/source/getting-started/testing.rst

 For example, the image below is from inspecting the username field using the developer tools in Google Chrome.

    .. figure:: images/inspect-element.png
+      :alt: The app login screen and the code that renders as that screen.
+In the code a line that reads "<div class = "field test select username field> == $0" is highlighted.

 There is a subtlety to explain here due to the `Semantic UI <https://semantic-ui.com/>`_ framework we use for our app.
 Semantic UI provides a convenient set of UI elements which get translated to HTML.